 Continuing to exercise regularly means that the participant continues to experience this improved outlook on life.
 The stresses that are part of everyday life seem less daunting for a person who is getting physical on a regular basis.

 Getting fit is not something that happens overnight and it takes dedication to stick with it.
-After a workout, it's normal to have tired muscles that are a bit sore.
-Being in pain is not normal, and is a sign of pushing too hard.
+After a workout, it’s normal to have tired muscles that are a bit sore.
+Being in pain, however, is not normal and is a sign of pushing too hard.

-Exercise is a great way to burn fat and gain lean muscle, as well as a natural blues buster and mood stabilizer.
+Exercise is a great way to burn fat and gain lean muscle and is a natural mood stabilizer.
 Any activity that raises the heart rate can provide a health benefit, so think of ways to mix up your routine to avoid becoming bored.
-You can use the workout plan finder to locate the perfect incentive boosting routine for you!